conduktor/conduktor-docs/docs/platform/reference/terraform-reference.md

 - Let us know if you have [feedback](https://conduktor.io/roadmap) or wish to be a design partner.
 :::

-[Read more](https://docs.conduktor.io/platform/navigation/self-serve/) about how the Terraform Provider can be used for Kafka Self-service.

 ## Install & Configure

 The provider should be installed automatically with `terraform init`, but it's recommended to pin a specific version or range of versions using the following [`required_providers`](https://developer.hashicorp.com/terraform/language/providers/requirements) configuration :